 Goldilocks said, “I suppose I could have waited outside your door.”

-“We were coming right home,” said Mother Bear.
-“Come on in, come on in!” said Little Bear with a hop.
+“We were coming right home,” said Mama Bear.
+“We might have invited you in if we knew you were hungry.”

+“Come in, come in!” said Little Bear.

-They all smiled and skipped together inside the Bear’s house.
+With smiles, they skipped together inside the Bear’s house.